BerryAI/event-listener/README.md

 ### Follow the steps below for setting event listener:

-_Prerequisites 1: MusicoinLogger contract has to be deployed into the network in advance.
+_Prerequisites: MusicoinLogger contract has to be deployed into the network in advance.
 Otherwise no events can be listened._

-_Prerequisites 2: Cloud SQL access have to be enabled for this instance.
-Otherwise it cannot be connected from NodeJS application.
-See https://console.cloud.google.com/sql/instances for settings_

 ```
 screen